Khalid bin Mohammed bin Zayed congratulates Gibran Rakabuming Raka on the occasion of his election as Vice President of Indonesia

-His Highness Sheikh Khalid bin Mohammed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi, made a phone call with Gibran Rakabuming Raka, during which he congratulated him on the occasion of his election as Vice President of the Republic of Indonesia and wished further progress and prosperity for the friendly Indonesian people.
+His Highness Sheikh Khalid bin Mohammed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi, made a phone call with His Excellency Gibran Rakabuming Raka, to congratulate His Excellency on his election as Vice President of the Republic of Indonesia, wishing further progress and prosperity for the friendly Indonesian people.

 #Khalid #bin #Mohammed #bin #Zayed #congratulates #Gibran #Rakabuming #Raka #occasion #election #Vice #President #Indonesia